berkpereira/gridworld-numpy/policy_evaluation.md

 ## ```policy_evaluation(policy, MDP, epsilon, max_iterations)```

-Performs policy evaluation, given a policy, an MDP (Markov Decision Process) definition, and parameters for iteration termination (epsilon is used as a error tolerance at which point no more iterations are done; otherwise, stops when max_iterations have been performed).
+Returns estimate of value function as a function of state, following a given policy.
+Inputs are the policy, an MDP (Markov Decision Process) definition, and parameters for iteration termination (epsilon is used as a error tolerance at which point no more iterations are done; otherwise, stops when max_iterations have been performed).

 As of 19/01/2023, the entire function relies on explicit ```for``` loops to run the algorithm.
 A potential goal would be to vectorise all of these operations, thus getting a big performance boots, but this requires a lot of hard thinking about complicated multi-dimensional arrays.
 Thus this is put behind the bigger priority of building reasonable algorithms that work reasonably well on models reasonably resembling the real problem scenario of interest.